DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 }
 ```

-Instead of working with any and all types, we’d like to constrain this function to work with any and all types that also  have the `.length` property.
-As long as the type has this member, we’ll allow it, but it’s required to have at least this member.
+Instead of working with any and all types, we'd like to constrain this function to work with any and all types that also  have the `.length` property.
+As long as the type has this member, we'll allow it, but it's required to have at least this member.
 To do so, we must list our requirement as a constraint on what `Type` can be.

-To do so, we’ll create an interface that describes our constraint.
-Here, we’ll create an interface that has a single `.length` property and then we’ll use this interface and the extends keyword to denote our constraint:
+To do so, we'll create an interface that describes our constraint.
+Here, we'll create an interface that has a single `.length` property and then we'll use this interface and the extends keyword to denote our constraint:

 ```ts
 interface Lengthwise {